-PERSONAL AND PROFESSIONAL DEVELOPMENT IV
+PERSONAL AND PROFESSIONAL DEVELOPMENT IV Purpose or Aim:

 - To further facilitate personal development through critical reflection and awareness of one's place in society - To equip the student with the necessary counselling skills to be an effective practitioner.

 Life line counselling course; Goal setting and personal organization; Introduction to Research writing.